ovaleanu/anthos/docs/register_contrail_cluster_in_anthos.md

 ## Integrate a Kubernetes cluster with Contrail in Google Anthos

 Anthos is a portfolio of products and services for hybrid cloud and workload management that runs on the Google Kubernetes Engine (GKE) and users can manage workloads running also on third-party clouds like AWS, Azure and on-premises (private) clusters.
-The scope of this document is integrate an on-prem K8s cluster with Contrail with Anthos.
+The scope of this document is integrate an on-prem K8s and EKS cluster with Contrail in GCP Anthos.

 Fun fact Anthos is flower in Greek.
 The reason they chose that is because flowers grow on premise, but they need rain from the cloud to flourish.